 A Vision For a New Local Church

-Over a decade ago, Grace Church of Alexandria’s lead pastor, Jonathan Matías, was working in Washington D.C. as an intern in public policy.
-He grasped the need for Gospel-preaching churches in the D.C.
-Metro region, comprised of 5 million people.
-So Jonathan and friends Garrett Lee and Shayne McAllister began praying about forming a church planting team.
+In the 1990's, Grace Church of Alexandria’s lead pastor, Jonathan Matías, served in the Washington D.C.
+Metro region at a Christian public policy organization.
+He perceived the need for gospel-preaching churches in the neighborhoods inside the D.C. beltway.
+As a result, Jonathan and friends Garrett Lee and Shayne McAllister prayed about forming a church planting team.

 Forming a Church Planting Team

-Several years later, Heritage Bible Church in Greer, South Carolina, offered to train and sponsor this group of friends in forming a new church in the D.C.
-Metro region.
-Heritage has pursued a vision of establishing gospel-centered local churches in urban areas throughout the country, planting eight new churches so far.
-So by the fall of 2007, the Matías, the Lees, and others (a total of 15) relocated to the West End of Alexandria and began meeting as a church family.
+Heritage Bible Church in Greer, South Carolina, offered to sponsor this group of friends in forming a new church in the City of Alexandria.
+Heritage has pursued a vision of establishing gospel-centered local churches in urban areas throughout the country, planting ten new churches.
+By the fall of 2007, the Matías, the Lees, and others (a total of 15) relocated to the West End of Alexandria and began meeting as a church family.

 In November 2007, Grace Church of Alexandria first met for worship in a home in the District of Columbia.
 Then, as the church outgrew this home, the believers at Capitol Hill Baptist Church graciously provided their church building for Grace Church to meet at.